Percutaneous Nephrostomy

 What happens before the procedure?

-2 hours before the procedure – stop drinking clear liquids.
+- 2 hours before your procedure

 Medicines